Do I need to register for my second introductory event?

 When and how can I join a Club, and how much will it cost?

 If you are serious about joining the Club then you will be offered a third introductory event.
 On that occasion you may apply for membership by completing a nomination form and by paying an annual membership fee.
 For existing Canberra Rifle Club members the membership fees for 2019-20 will be as follows: adult $156; Centrelink pensioner $138; under 21 $89; full time students $117.

 These fees include an affiliation fee to our national peak body that provides the all important insurance coverage for you and your Club.
 They are heavily reduced when someone is starting in our sport for the first time.
 (PS: if you join a Club, expect to become a volunteer worker as well.)
-With effect 1 July 2017 all members will be able to enjoy the Australian Target Rifle magazine subscription, which is an optional extra $40 pa.
+With effect 1 July 2017 all members will be able to enjoy the Australian Target Rifle magazine via the web site NRAA for free.

 Do I need a firearm’s licence or minor’s permit?

 Yes, you will need a licence or some other legal coverage (as can be provided by the Club in the introductory period) to just “use” a rifle.
 So, after joining a club, obtaining a firearm’s licence (or a permit in the case of a minor) is a priority.
 The Club will either provide you directly with the safety awareness coursework and testing required or direct you to an appropriate provider.

 Obtaining a set of STANDARD SHOOTING RULES (SSRs) is a must on joining a Club.
 The SSRs explain in detail most of the procedures and rules for competitions, and in particular the SAFETY RULES.
 It is highly recommended that you download and print Chapters 1-6 inclusive of the SSRs from the website of our National body, the NRAA.